Community Work and Building Networks

 Thursdays - 12:00 to 13: 00 (Literacy) and 13:00 to 15:00 (ESOL)

-sewing and knitting group
+sewing and knitting group (ON HOLD)

 Our weekly sewing and running group offers an informal setting to learn new skills to migrant and refugee women.
 The group supports people interested in learning how to saw or knit their own clothes and products.

 We are currently piloting a project to take the training to the next level, and support women who want to set up their own tailoring business.
 The project will help women to set up their own social enterprise and help them develop other skills such as financial literacy, business management and more.